 But to really feel the city, people-watch.
 Find an outdoor cafe, grab a drink and watch.
 Watch cyclists, then dodge the trams and taxis.
 Watch the tourists find their way.
 Watch the locals hang out with friends.
 Stay out of the red bike lanes.

 If you want to experience more of the normal Amsterdam, get outside the center.
-Head to any other neighborhood, north, west, east, south, and walk and watch.
-Then grab a seat somewhere and experience the cafe culture.
-Each neighborhood has its own, very distinct atmosphere.
+Head to any other neighborhood, north, west, east, south.
+Then walk around and watch.
+Grab a seat somewhere and experience the cafe culture.
+Each neighborhood has its own very distinct atmosphere.
 It’s fun to find your favorite.
-Just to give you a taste of the different areas, I’ll review a few (but not all!)
+Just to give you a taste of the different areas, I’ll review a few below.

 So Much to Offer Visitors